Knee Deep at Riverside Studios

 The four clearly trust each other with their lives, and the bond between them all is physically expressed with the interlocking of limbs and eyes throughout the show.
 Their aim is to examine their fragility as well as their superhuman strength, and this they achieve as they help one another to walk on eggs and scale new heights.

 One of the night’s most interesting moments comes with a break in the music, when we hear for the first time the grunts and strains the performers are actually making, and we realise, that they, like us, are human after all.

-Knee Deep is on at the Riverside Studios until 22nd June 2013.
-For further information or to book visit here.
+Knee Deep is at Riverside Studios until 22nd June 2013.
+For further information or to book visit the theatre’s website here.